How to leave Ohio residency?

 Step 2: Sever ties with Ohio

-Once you’ve established a new domicile, it’s crucial to cut all significant ties with Ohio to ensure that the state no longer considers you a resident for tax purposes.
+Once you’ve established a new domicile, it’s crucial to cut all significant ties with Ohio to help demonstrate that the state should no longer consider you a resident for tax purposes.
 Here are the steps to sever those ties effectively:

 1) Close Ohio financial ties